getbiz-app/FE-assignment/assignment-2/decorated-counter.md

 # Problem statement

-To develop a simple reddit clone app behaviour in under 45 minutes
+To develop a simple `stack-overflow` clone app behaviour in under 45 minutes

 ## Guidelines